babritb-bot/yolov8m-taco-detect-nodejs/README.md

 docker push username/repositoryname:tagname
 ```

-## Then pull the docker image then run it on any instance without Dockerfile
+## Then pull the docker image from DockerHub then run it on any instance without Dockerfile